The Cissy

 "The Cissy" is the third episode in the eighteenth season of the American animated television series South Park.
-The 250th overall episode, it was written and directed by series co-creator Trey Parker.
+It is the 250th overall episode and was written and directed by series co-creator Trey Parker.
 The episode premiered on Comedy Central in the United States on October 8, 2014.
-The episode explores the culture of transgender individuals and gender identity.
+The episode explores the controversial subculture of transgender individuals and gender identity.
 Musician Sia is featured as the AutoTuned voice of Randy Marsh, who is revealed to be the musician Lorde.

 Plot

-Getting tired of the stalls in the boys' room being occupied, Eric Cartman puts a bow on his hat and claims to be "transginger" (a malapropism of transgender) in order to use the girls' toilets at school.
+While waiting for the school bus, the thoughts of Eric Cartman are heard as he angrily thinks about the bullying he has apparently experienced, and discusses the item in his pocket, implied to be a gun.
+Getting tired of the stalls in the boys' room being occupied, he puts a bow on his hat, which was the actual item in his pocket and claims to be "transginger" (a malapropism of transgender) in order to use the girls' toilets at school.
 Principal Victoria is unimpressed, but Mr. Garrison advises her to give in to avoid the scandal Cartman is almost certain to cause.
 The girls however are disgusted at Cartman's presence in their toilets, so the school compromises by installing a very fancy transgender toilet in the janitor's room.

 Meanwhile, following the previous episode in which Randy Marsh appeared to impersonate Lorde for the children's party, it is now revealed that Randy actually is Lorde, who does not otherwise exist.
 Randy is struggling to keep this secret from both his wife Sharon, and from a suspicious Spin magazine reporter named Brandon Carlile.